 Location and Schedule

 Courses in the Applied Statistics program are offered weekday evenings at the Lincoln Park campus.
-Some courses may also be taken at the O'Hare campus.
 The program can be completed in two years by taking two classes per quarter.

 All courses are taught by full-time faculty, many renowned in their field, who consider teaching their primary commitment.
 Our students are encouraged to interact with faculty and each other, creating a friendly but stimulating classroom environment.